 Opposite-gender visitors are permitted in your rooms during the following times:

 - Sunday-Thursday: 10am- 12 midnight

 Please see the Residence Life Handbook for a full version of our visitation policy.

 Alcoholic beverages are permitted in Ayres Hall and Slater (Lake View) Apartments only.
 Resident students of these halls aged 21 or over are permitted to possess and to responsibly consume alcohol in their residence hall rooms, provided all individuals present are aged 21 or older.

 Alcoholic beverages and alcohol paraphernalia are prohibited in Centennial and Flores Halls.
 Residents of these halls, even if aged 21 or older, are prohibited from possessing or consuming alcohol in their rooms.

 For your convenience, we have partnered with Dormify to provide an easy, affordable way to purchase Twin XL bedding, dorm storage solutions, and everything else you'll need (and want) for your new home away from home.
 Please visit http://ollusa.dormroom.com to get move-in day ready and create your dream dorm!
 You can reach out to their customer service with any questions at firstname.lastname@example.org.

 If you ordered linens or a care package through Our Campus Market (OCM), contact their office at 866-847-7365.

 The University Post Office assigns students a campus mailbox.
-The Post Office and campus mailboxes for resident students are located in the lower level of Providence Hall.
+The Post Office and campus mailboxes for resident students are located in St. Ann's Hall.
 Both flat mail and packages will be distributed at this location.
 Packages are not received at the Residence Hall or Apartments directly.
 At the end of each semester, resident students should leave forwarding addresses with the University Post Office.